Turkmenistan entry requirements for Iraq passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Iraqi passport holders.
-You must obtain a visa from a Turkmen embassy before you travel.
+No. Turkmenistan does not offer visa-on-arrival for Iraqi nationals.
+You must obtain a visa from a Turkmen embassy or consulate before you travel.
+There is no exception.

-No. The visa is not extendable.
-You must leave before the visa expires.
-Overstaying can result in fines and difficulties with future travel.
+No. The database indicates that visa extension is not possible for this nationality.
+You must leave the country before your visa expires.
+Overstaying can lead to fines, detention, and a ban from future visits.

 Official sources